kenellorando/cadence/README.md

 If you're interested in implementation details, [Cadence: Self-Hosted Web Radio Suite](https://kenellorando.notion.site/Cadence-Self-Hosted-Web-Radio-Suite-d1f0184b5eeb4882a3d6f78d582b2de6) does a dive into how a typical *Icecast/Liquidsoap* web radio works and the value Cadence provides.

+### API Reference for Custom Clients
 Cadence's GitHub Wiki also hosts an [API Reference](https://github.com/kenellorando/cadence/wiki/API-Reference) with complete request/response details, useful for anyone developing custom scripts or clients for their station.

+### Discord Server Integration
+Cadence installations can be directly integrated with Discord Servers using [CadenceBot](https://github.com/za419/CadenceBot).
+CadenceBot allows you to control your station through Discord chat and listen to the radio in voice channels!
+You can quickly demo a CadenceBot by [adding it to your Discord server](https://discord.com/api/oauth2/authorize?client_id=372999377569972224&permissions=274881252352&scope=bot).